More than 60 Rohingya feared drowned as US steps up pressure on Myanmar

 COX'S BAZAR, Bangladesh/UNITED NATIONS: More than 60 Rohingya Muslim refugees from Myanmar are believed to have drowned when their boat capsized, the latest victims in what the United Nations says is the world's fastest-developing refugee emergency.

 The refugees drowned in heavy seas off Bangladesh late on Thursday, part of a new surge of people fleeing a Myanmar military campaign that began on Aug.
-25 and has triggered an exodus of more than half a million people.
+25 and has triggered an exodus of some 502,000 people.

 In New York, U.S. Ambassador to the United Nations Nikki Haley called on countries to suspend providing weapons to Myanmar over the violence.